 A cortisol urine test involves collecting all of your urine over the course of a day.

-How to lower your cortisol levels
+How to reduce your cortisol levels

 If your cortisol levels are high, lowering them will depend on the underlying cause.
 If it’s because of issues with your pituitary gland, adrenal glands, or medication you’re taking you’ll need to work with your GP or health professional to lower them.
 If it’s because of chronic stress, there are lots of lifestyle changes you can make to lower your stress levels:

-- enjoy yourself (a lot) — do something you love every day, like dancing or listening to music
+- enjoy yourself (a lot) — do something you love every day, like dancing or listening to music to improve your mood

 - practice mindfulness — for example, daily meditation or yoga